data-worm/learning_Data_science/Email_SMS_Spam_msg_prediction_campusX/README.md

 # Brief about the project :
-Prediction of bengaluru house prices using regression models
+spam detection using multiple classification techniques.
+NLP techniques used to process the msgs.

 # Learning focus:
-to apply multiple regression models in a loop without using hyperparameter tuning on a clean data.
-The accuracy was not in focus.
+to apply multiple classification models in a loop without using hyperparameter tuning The focus was more on precision and not accuracy for  this project.

 # Steps followed:
 1. Data collection (Kaggle)
 2. Data cleaning
 3. EDA
+4. Text preprocessing : lower case, tokenize, remove stop words , stemming
-4. Model Building
+5. Model Building
+6. Evaluation
+7. Comparison with multiple models

 # Models  on focus:
-1. Linear Regression
+1. Naives Bayes
-2. SVRegression
+2. SVC
-3. Decision tree regression
+3. KNN
-4.Random forest regression
+4. Decision Trees
-5. Bayesian Regression
+5. Logistic regression
-6. Lasso Regression
+6. Random Forest
-7. Elastic net regression
-8. XG boost regression
+7. Ada boost classifier
+8. Bagging classifier
-9. Gradient boosting regression
+9. Gradient boosting
-10.Bagging regression
-11.Adaboost regression
+10. Xg Boost

 # Areas of improvement :
-sqft area is an important feature and should be cleaned.
+Can be deployed to website and also hyper parameter tuning could have been explored.